novus/nvd3/README.md

 # Bugs

 Found a bug?
-Check out the **development** branch and make sure it's not already fixed first!
+Check out the `development` branch and make sure it's not already fixed first!
+If you don't see a related fix, please [open an issue](https://github.com/novus/nvd3/issues).

 ---